Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning

 \textbf{Ablation Study on Modular Training}. \cref{Table3} demonstrates that the proposed pipeline with modular training improves the performance in diverse tasks.
 It attains a 19.18\% increase in AP, 9.22\% increase in EPA, 76.17\% increase in AUC, 99.44\% increase in Soft-IoU, 2.54\% decrease in ADE of planning, and 11.18\% decrease in CR.
 Although end-to-end learning performs better on individual tasks for some baselines, the superiority is unstable.

 \textbf{Robustness Assessment on V2X Noise Settings}.
-Sensitivity analysis on detection, occupancy prediction and planning under different communication noise is presented in Figure \ref{Figure4}.
+In order to evaluate the robustness of \textit{RiskMM}, particularly the degradation under varying noise levels, we injected artificial noise and latency.
+Sensitivity analysis on detection, occupancy prediction and planning under different communication noise is presented in Figure \ref{Figure5}.
 The positional and heading noises are drawn from a Gaussian distribution with standard deviations ranging from $0.2\mathrm{m}$ to $1.0\mathrm{m}$ for positional noise and from $0.2^{\circ}$ to $1.0^{\circ}$ for heading noise, respectively\cite{xu2022v2x, zhou2024v2xpnp}.
 The time delay is configured to range from $100\mathrm{ms}$ to $500\mathrm{ms}$.
 It is demonstrated that \textit{RiskMM} demonstrates superior robustness, maintaining optimal performance across all noise conditions.